 In this case, the box and pallet products of each wine label would be created using Product Bundles, while Composite Products could be used to group the bottles, boxes and pallets in configurable products – one for each wine label.
 The shopping experience could be further streamlined by hiding the individual bottle, box and pallet products from the shop catalog.

-The use case presented in this guide is based on a product from the Dummy Woo Store catalog: The Flying Ninja poster.
-You will learn how to create the Flying Ninja poster as composite product that offers multiple bulk packaging options:
+The use case presented in this guide is based around a poster: The Flying Ninja.
+You will learn how to create the Flying Ninja poster as a composite product that offers multiple bulk packaging options:

 - A standard option associated with the existing Flying Ninja simple product.